 Programme structure: Students have to complete thirty (30) credit hours in any specialization of the MS programme.
-There will be customized non-credit courses, four (04) for MS (CSIT)/MS (IS) and three (03) for MS (DS) (pre-requisites only for candidates coming from fields other than computer science/engineering and software engineering), five (05) compulsory courses and five (05) elective courses of three (03) credit hours each.
+There will be customized non-credit courses, four (04) for MS (CSIT)/MS (IS) and three (03) for MS (DS) (pre-requisites only for candidates coming from fields other than Computer Science, Computer Engineering and Software Engineering), five (05) compulsory courses and five (05) elective courses of three (03) credit hours each.

-Customised Courses Course No. Course Title Credit Hrs.
+Customised Courses Course No .
+Course Title Credit Hrs.
 Course No. Course Title Credit Hrs.
-CT-491 Operating System NC CT-493 Data Structure and Algorithm Design NC CT-492 Object Oriented Programming NC CT-494 Introduction to Databases NC Not applic able for MS (DS) specialization.
+CT-491 Operating System NC CT-493 Data Structure and Algorithm Design NC CT-492 Object Oriented Programming NC CT-494 Introduction to Databases NC Not appli cable for MC (DC) enocialization